 Semiconductor processing engineers apply materials science and engineering principles to develop new microelectronic materials for computing, sensing, and related applications.

-Materials engineers held about 27,000 jobs in 2016.
-The largest employers of materials engineers were as follows:
+Materials engineers hold about 27,700 jobs.
+The largest employers of materials engineers are as follows:

 |Transportation equipment manufacturing||16%|